api3dao/vitepress-docs/docs/reference/dapis/understand/index.md

 feeds.

 An Airnode is owned by an API provider and is used to call API provider endpoints to fetch and sign data.
-An Airnode is owned by an API provider and integrates itself along side their API operations.
 Airnode interfaces with these operations and gathers its signed data at the request of Airseeker.
 Airseeker uses the signed data to determine if the deviation of a dAPI value (e.g., plus or minus 0.25%, 0.5%, 1%) warrants an on-chain update of its beacon(s).

 <img src="../assets/images/beacons-airnode.png">